SNU-ARC/OpenDNN/README.md

 # OpenDNN

 OpenDNN is an open-source, cuDNN-like deep learning primitive library to support various framework and hardware architectures such as CPU, GPU, FPGA, and so on.
-OpenDNN is implemented using CUDA and OpenCL and ported on popular DNN frameworks (Caffe, Tensorflow).
+OpenDNN is implemented using CUDA and OpenCL and ported on popular DNN frameworks (Caffe and Tensorflow).
 ![OpenDNN Structure](/static/opendnn.png)

-# Requirements for GPU
+# Requirements
 ## Nvidia Driver
 If you use an Nvidia GPU to run OpendNN, you should download Nvidia drivers first.
 You can download it on the Nvidia homepage and check the installation by the following command:
 ```nvidia-smi```